We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next 10.

 Firstly, public perception needs with remove the prejudices and fears regarding AI and help the general population understand how AI could be beneficial and how we can fight its possible dangers.
 One of the biggest fears is that AI will become so sophisticated that it will work better than the human brain.
 Stephen Hawking even said that the development of full artificial intelligence could spell the end of the human race.
 Elon Musk agreed.

-Want to learn more from the movers and shakers in healthcare?
+Want to learn more from experts in healthcare digital marketing?